 Maybe Byron is the inspiration for the way we think about fostering.
 He agreed to be involved in the campaign because he wanted his voice heard and, ultimately, talked about the important things for him and other children in care.

 Byron’s views show that we have to view life through children’s eyes in foster care recruitment.
 After all, how can we find the right match of foster carers if we don’t take the blinkers off?

 And that is the best gift we can give to any child; Can you foster?

 As Byron’s story shows, we make a huge difference when we match well.
 Can you imagine where he would be if that hadn’t happened?
 It doesn’t bear thinking about; however, it’s real, and many young people in Byron’s position need foster carers who genuinely like children and want what is best for them.

 Can you foster?
-There’s no cost and commitment, but it’s a start, which is what young people need.
-If you would like to chat about fostering with a Not for Profit Fostering Charity, don’t hesitate to get in touch with me on the form below.
+There’s no cost and commitment, but it’s a start, which young people need.
+If you would like to chat about fostering with a Not-for-Profit Fostering Charity, don’t hesitate to contact me on the form below.
 Together, we can all make a difference.